 Harassment may include but not be limited to: unwelcome texts, phone calls, internet-based communications, or other electronic communications that are based on a person’s (or group’s) race, color, national or ethnic origin, marital status, disability, religion, veteran status, age or other protected status.

 i.
-Attempting to discourage an individual’s use of or participation in the informal or formal procedures addressed in this Policy.
+Attempting to discourage an individual’s use of or participation in the procedures addressed in this policy.

-- The College’s current Deputy Title IX Coordinator for Students is Rochelle Mason, the Senior Associate Dean of Students, and she can be reached by calling x6800 or (719) 389-6800, emailing RMason@coloradocollege.edu, or going to Worner Center 230.
+- The College’s current Deputy Title IX Coordinators for Students are Rochelle Mason, the Senior Associate Dean of Students, and Paul Buckley, Assistant Vice President/Director of the Butler Center.
+Rochelle handles all cases related to sexual misconduct, and both deputies can handle any other cases.
+Rochelle Mason can be reached by calling x6800 or (719) 389-6800, emailing RMason@coloradocollege.edu, or going to Worner Center 230.
+Paul Buckley can be reached by calling x6338 or (719) 389-6338, by emailing at email@example.com, or by going to Worner Center

-- The College’s current Deputy Title IX Coordinator for Staff is Barbara Wilson, the Director of Human Resources, and she can be reached by calling x6421 or (719) 389-6421, emailing firstname.lastname@example.org, or going to Spencer Center, Suite 101.
+- The College’s current deputy Title IX coordinator for staff is Barbara Wilson.
+She can be reached by calling x6421 or (719) 389-6421, emailing firstname.lastname@example.org, or going to Spencer Center, Suite 101.